 Chapter 11 is typically used to reorganize a business, which may be a corporation, sole proprietorship, or partnership.
 A corporation exists separate and apart from its owners, the stockholders.
 The chapter 11 bankruptcy case of a corporation (corporation as debtor) does not put the personal assets of the stockholders at risk other than the value of their investment in the company’s stock.
 A sole proprietorship (owner as debtor), on the other hand, does not have an identity separate and distinct from its owner(s).
 Accordingly, a bankruptcy case involving a sole proprietorship includes both the business and personal assets of the owners-debtors.
 Like a corporation, a partnership exists separate and apart from its partners.
 In a partnership bankruptcy case (partnership as debtor), however, the partners’ personal assets may, in some cases, be used to pay creditors in the bankruptcy case or the partners, themselves, may be forced to file for bankruptcy protection.

-Call Habib & Zalewski P.C., today to set up a free consultation with one of our attorneys at our offices located Queens, Brooklyn, Bronx, Manhattan, Nassau County, Suffolk County, and Westchester County.
+Call Anderson Shen, PC today to set up a free consultation with one of our attorneys at our offices located Queens, Brooklyn, Bronx, Manhattan, Nassau County, Suffolk County, and Westchester County.
 Remember your peace of mind is a phone call away!